wakatakeru/hiroba/README.md

 # Hiroba
-Hiroba: Headless CMS written in Golang
+Hiroba: Headless CMS written in Golang and React